Cleaning Guides

 • After the pre-treatment is completed, a next-generation professional machine injects hot water between the fibres of the material, removing any grime and dust.

-What you are left with is a perfectly cleaned, stain-free, and deodorised sofa!
+What you are left with is a perfectly cleaned, stain-free, and deodorised couch!

 Takeaways